 The implementation of these international standards significantly contributes to the fight against tax evasion, as well as achieving greater international co-operation and enhanced transparency of corporate bodies, arrangements and financial information.

 |» Global Forum Secretariat|

 The Global Forum has a self-standing dedicated Secretariat, based in the OECD Centre for Tax Policy and Administration.
 Over the years, the Secretariat has been expanded to include 27 staff members with diverse national backgrounds, experience and language skills, which includes both directly hired staff and secondees provided by Global Forum members.
 The OECD Council decision establishing the Global Forum exceptionally provides for nationals of non-OECD member countries to be able to join the Global Forum Secretariat, and staff members who are nationals of Brazil, Cameroon, Hong Kong (China), India and Russia have been hired.
 Secondees have been provided by Bermuda, the Czech Republic, the Dominican Republic, Germany, Japan, the Netherlands, Norway, Saudi Arabia, Singapore, and the British Virgin Islands.
 The work of the Global Forum is funded by its members by way of membership fees and voluntary contributions.
 Over the years, France, Jersey and India have made voluntary contributions.
-Staff at the Global Forum Secretariat comes from 18 different jurisdictions, and speaks 14 languages: Arabic, Chinese, Czech, Dutch, English, French, Hindi, Italian, Japanese, Norwegian, Portuguese, Spanish, Turkish and Ukrainian.
+Staff at the Global Forum Secretariat comes from 18 different jurisdictions, and speaks 13 languages: Chinese, Czech, Dutch, English, French, Hindi, Italian, Japanese, Norwegian, Portuguese, Spanish, Turkish and Ukrainian.
 The Global Forum Secretariat is headed by Ms Monica Bhatia from India since 2012.
 See the Global Forum organisational chart.